Davin Meggett: Houston Texans

 Meggett was signed by the Houston Texans as an undrafted free agent to an undisclosed three-year contract on April 29, 2012.
 He was released on August 26, 2012.

 On September 27, the Texans signed Meggett to the practice squad.
 He was released on November 27.

 Indianapolis Colts

 On December 11, 2012, Meggett was signed to the practice squad of the Indianapolis Colts.

 On August 25, 2013, he was waived by the Colts.

 Dallas Cowboys

 On October 15, 2013, Meggett was signed to the practice squad of the Dallas Cowboys.
 He was released on October 29.

 Washington Redskins

 The Washington Redskins signed Meggett to their practice squad on November 12.
 He signed a reserve/future contract with the team on December 31, 2013.
 He was released on March 4, 2014.

 Second Stint with Colts

 Meggett re-signed with the Indianapolis Colts on July 27, 2014.
 He was waived on August 17, 2014.

 Post-football

 After his football career ended, Meggett became an 8th grade language arts teacher at Sugar Grove Academy in Houston, Texas.
-Now he’s the head track coach at Fulshear high school, and football coach, and wrestling coach.
+He also became the head track, football and wrestling coach at Fulshear high school.